Find out what a canonical URL is, its importance for the referencing and how to use it effectively to improve your website's visibility.

 Canonical Link tag

-The tag is used to specify the canonical URL of a web page.
-This tag is inserted in the HTML page header and tells search engines which is the preferred version of the page.
-The syntax of the tag is as follows: where "URL_canonical" is the main URL of the page.
-It's important to note that the must be placed in every page whose URL is different from the canonical URL.
+The is used to specify the canonical URL of a web page.
+This tag is inserted into the header of the HTML page and tells search engines which version of the page is preferred.
+The syntax of the tag is as follows:

 Canonical URLs and SEO